KordonBleu/vinage/readme.md

 ## How it works
 Vinage relies on the Proxy object (introduced in ES6) to cache data.
 Every instance of the above classes is actually a proxy to a regular object.
-When a modification is made to a writable propertie, the proxy object searches for read-only properties relying on it, and keep a reminder that the read-only propertie must be calculated again.
-The next time the read-only propertie will be retrieved, it will be recalculated and recached.
+When a modification is made to a writable property, the proxy object searches for read-only properties relying on it, and keep a reminder that they must be calculated again.
+The next time one of those read-only properties will be retrieved, it will be recalculated and recached.
 ```JavaScript
 var vec = new Vector(25, 87);//vec is actually a proxy
 console.log(vec.length);//vec.length is caclulated based on vec.x and vec.y, then stored, and finally returned.